 With that said, here are three different ways tagging systems can be used to prevent such accidents in the workplace.

-1. Lockout tags
+1. Lockout tagging systems

 Machinery is a big part of many companies’ day-to-day operations – and with machinery, comes the need for routine maintenance work.
 Whether that be a pump used in an oil rig, or a conveyor belt in a production line, the individual or team performing this maintenance work may need to access parts of the machine that pose dangers when live, meaning a shutdown of the machine is required for safety.
 It’s extremely important that only once the shutdown has taken place can any maintenance personnel safely begin their work.